itskk0/finance-organizer/README.md

 - **Google Sheets API**: 100 requests per 100 seconds per user
 - **Telegram Bot API**: 30 messages per second

-## Next Steps

-This bot provides a solid foundation for financial tracking.
-You can extend it by:

-1. **Adding Database**: Store user data and bot state locally
-2. **Webhooks**: Use webhooks instead of polling for production
-3. **Admin Commands**: Add admin-only functionality for group management
-4. **Reports**: Generate financial reports and summaries
-5. **Multi-currency**: Support for multiple currencies and exchange rates
-6. **Recurring Transactions**: Handle subscription and recurring payments
-7. **Export Features**: Export data to CSV, PDF, or other formats

 ## License

 This project is open source and available under the MIT License.